n96uman/sql-injection_scripts/readme.md

 - **Description**: This lab demonstrates SQL injection attack against a vulnerable web application to retrieve the version of the Oracle database USING SQL UNION operator.
 - **Script**: `sql_injection3.py`
 - **Status**: Completed
+- **note**:

+    - to use union you must know the number of colomns. becouse to use union stamtent
+        1. the number and the order of the columns must be the same in all queries.
+        2. the data type must be compatible.
+    - The data base is oracle. in oracle after "select" statement must follow "from" when you try to identify the number of colums .

 ```bash
 import sys